JohnVirgin/CESM-Niagara/README.md

 # CESM-Builds
- Source Code and Use Instructions for CESM on Scinet's Niagara
+ Source Code and Use Instructions for CESM on Scinet's Niagara.
+The files include options for porting both major release versions of CESM (1 and 2), but the information below only documents porting and setting up CESM2.
+Information regarding CESM1.2.2 will be updated in the future

 # Source Code and Picking a Particular Version
 I'm just going to be discussing running/modifying the model version that's already sitting in my home directory, as it's been modified accordingly for Niagara specifically.